NikhilKalloli/msrit-chatbot/README.md

 4. npm i
 3. Then run this command `npx wrangler dev --remote`
 4. Then run this command to deploy `npx wrangler deploy`

+## Objectives of the Project:

+1. To build a generative AI agent that understands user intent and responds naturally to MSRIT-related queries.

+2. To create a unified conversational system that provides clear, accurate, and easy access to campus information.

+3. To ensure context-aware interaction so the agent can maintain conversation flow across multi-turn queries.

+4. To enable an easily updatable knowledge base so new institutional information can be added without major system changes.